UCLA-VAST/AutoSA/index.md

 ## Example 1: Matrix Multiplication
 In this example, we will show you the basic features of AutoSA that compiles a matrix multiplication kernel into a systolic array.
 You could also find the example [here](https://github.com/UCLA-VAST/AutoSA/tree/master/autosa_tests/mm).

 Our input source code is [kernel.c](https://github.com/UCLA-VAST/AutoSA/blob/master/autosa_tests/mm/kernel.c).
-In this code, we use pragmas to annotate the code region to compile to systolic arrays.
+In this code, we use pragmas to annotate the code region to be compiled to systolic arrays.
 ```C
 #pragma scop
 for (int i = 0; i < I; i++)